TheTechRobo/keyra-bot/README.md

 You may optionally install other dependencies too like ruby-yaml

-Also you need a file in the keyra-bot/database directory with similar contents:
+Also you need an *account.yaml* file in the keyra-bot/database directory with similar contents:

     ---
     user: keyra